 And yet this book WORKS.

 It works because McCammon can write.
 He knows how to build a scene and evolve a character.
 If it takes weeks to get from Paris to Berlin, McCammon takes you on the journey and helps you feel the passage of time and understand the sustained stress imposed by the situation and the focused determination needed to win.
 He describes places in a way that gets under my skin, whether it’s the snow-covered corridors of an abandoned Russian palace, the grotesque grandeur of a Nazi castle or the unbearable inhumanity of a Concentration Camp.
 He delivers wonderful set-piece action sequences.
-He allows his hero enough introspection to make him to give him a worldview and not just killer reflexes.
+He allows his hero enough introspection to give him a worldview and not just killer reflexes.

 It works because the evil things that McCammon’s Nazis do are not fiction but horrifyingly real and he does not flinch away from them.
 They fuel the anger of Gallatin’s wolf and make the Nazis far more monstrous than any werewolf could be.

-It works because of the skillful way that McCammon weaves the story of how Gallatin became both a wolf and a man into the story of how Gallatin takes on the Nazis in a way that adds depth to Gallatin’s character and delivers a welcome change of pace.
+It works because of the skilful way that McCammon weaves the story of how Gallatin became both a wolf and a man into the story of how Gallatin takes on the Nazis in a way that adds depth to Gallatin’s character and delivers a welcome change of pace.

 Finally, it works because Simon Prebble is the perfect narrator for the twenty-two hour-long audiobook.